NeptuneHub/k3s-supreme-waffle/README.md

 * Wikijs and Mariadb in order to have a web application to test;
 * Helm to install the application;
 * Velero and Minio for backup purpose;
+* Nextcloud for the purpose of file/photo storage;
+* cert-manager for use of TLS certification for encryption;

+If you follow only the guide in this root, you will be ablo to have a first touch with K3S.
+Use the additional application only if you need and/or you want to go deeper with the learning.

 The file shared are:
 * **K3S_first_UBUNTU.sh** - Run on the first server node, install K3S, Longhorn with all the dependencies, mariadb and wikijs by applying different yaml file.
 You need to edit it to change the ip of your machine in it;